-How to Print Passport Photo at Home
+How to Print Passport Photos at Home

-First things first, grab your smartphone and download Passport Size Photo Maker from the app store.
+First things first, grab your smartphone and download "Passport Size Photo Maker" from the app store.
 I’m sure there are other apps, but this is the one I used.

 Next, position yourself against a wall and take your photo.
 It’s best if you take the picture in front of a bare wall.
 No worries if you’re nervous about getting it right.
 The app has a built in grid that will help you line yourself up just right.
-Once you feel you’ve captured the perfect photo, proceed to the next step, select your country.
-This will ensure the passport photo is the correct size.
+Once you feel you’ve captured the perfect photo, proceed to the next step.

 Make sure you review the tips for submitting photos for your country.
 There are rules and restrictions around resolution, print size, quality, poses, expressions, and attire.
 I’ve included the link for U.S. passport photos here.
 The website also provides satisfactory examples of passport photos.